zqfang/zqfang.github.io/content/portfolio/portfolio-3.md

 ---
-title: "snakeflow"
+title: "Snakeflow"
 excerpt: "RNA-Seq and ChIP-seq workflow based on snakemake<br/><img src='/images/salmon-deseq2-dag.png'>"
 collection: portfolio
 permalink: /portfolio/portfolio-3
 published: true
 ---

-My bioinfomatic workflows using snakemake.
+My bioinformatic workflows using snakemake.
 I would update it if only I have more time.

 Why snakemake?